Healthy Homes Assessment Upper Hutt

 What We Do

-As building inspectors we deal with all the aspects associated with expert house inspections.
-We’re here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors we take on all issues involved in professional home Inspections.
+We are there to ensure that you make the correct decision when buying your next home.

-We are serious about your investment and conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning a home.
+We take your investment seriously We will conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun parts of purchasing or owning your own home.

-We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property that you might be looking to purchase or sell along with other services.
+We offer a wide range of solutions to make sure you are fully informed of the condition of any property that you might be thinking of buying or selling in addition to other solutions.

-We not only collaborate with you, but we also have large clients including municipal councils and banks, and insurance companies.
-They clearly are pleased with the peace of mind provided, thanks to the information provided in our building inspection reports.
+We not only collaborate with you, but we also work with some major clients, including local councils, banks and insurance companies.
+They clearly appreciate this peace of mind provided, by the data contained in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into your Report, you are able to actually see any issues that could be identified.
-Through our detailed report, it’s no wonder we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into the document, you can actually see any problems that might be discovered.
+Because of our comprehensive report, it is not surprising that we have so many customers who recommend our service to family and friends.

 Comprehensive House Inspections